A 3D printer’s “magic numbers” are the layer heights that are a multiple of the minimum height your Z axis can move.

-The magic number for the Creality Ender 3 and all Creality printers is 0.04.
+The base step height for the Creality Ender 3 and all Creality printers is 0.04.
 As a result, your layer height should be in multiples of 0.04:

 - 0.04 mm